jshom/csci-4964-cabbage/paper/paper.md

 IBM Watson technologies played an integral role in this product.
 The technologies we used were the Speech to Text and the Text to Speech resources.
 These resources made training the models much easier.
-The Text to Speech service provides APIs that use IBM's speech-synthesis capibities that synthesize text into natural-sounding speech.
+The Text to Speech service provides APIs that use IBM's speech-synthesis capabilities that synthesize text into natural-sounding speech.
 This feature was vital to our product because we wanted our audio to sound as natural as possible rather than the built-in services which sound robotic.
 The IBM Watson Speech to Text service provides APIs that use IBM's speech-recognition capabilities to produce